 Table of Contents

-Rhinoplasty, commonly known as a nose job, is a surgical procedure to reshape or improve the function of the nose.
+Rhinoplasty is a surgical procedure to reshape or improve the function of the nose.
 For Irish patients considering or preparing for this procedure, understanding the recovery journey is essential.
 Recovering from rhinoplasty is a gradual process that demands patience, care, and realistic expectations.

-Based on over 35,000 cosmetic procedures at Auralia, we bring you an expert overview of what to expect during recovery, practical tips for a smooth healing process, common complications, and insights to help you navigate this transformative experience confidently.
+Based on over 35,000 cosmetic procedures at Auralia, we bring you an expert overview of what to expect during recovery, practical tips for a smooth rhinoplasty healing process, common complications, and insights to help you navigate this transformative experience confidently.

 Rhinoplasty Recovery Timeline Week by Week